mauriziocescon/angularjs-lazy-loading/README.md

-Demo application for lazy loading of angular 1.x components
+Demo of angular 1.x lazy loading components
 =========

 ## How to build the app